 Other biodegradable nappies

-As you probably know, Ecoriginals are not the only eco nappies out there, as a matter of fact, there is quite a bit of choice when browsing for greener nappies as they have become quite popular.
+As you probably know, Ecoriginals are not the only eco nappies out there; there is quite a bit of choice when browsing for greener nappies as they have become quite popular.

-However, there are many nappy choices; it can be challenging to find a genuine sustainable nappy, though, as ‘greenwashing’ is not uncommon.
-There are a few excellent sustainable choices out there with genuine sustainable efforts.
+However, many nappy choices; can be challenging to find a genuine sustainable nappy, though ‘greenwashing’ is not uncommon.
+Nevertheless, there are a few excellent sustainable choices with sincere sustainable efforts.

-Some brands like Bamboo Nature, Moltex and Muumi have their own independent eco-certification, which gives you a good guideline to choose a genuinely sustainable product.
+Some brands like Bamboo Nature, Moltex and Muumi have their independent eco-certification, which gives you a good guideline for choosing a genuinely sustainable product.

-Other than Ecoriginals nappies, the brand Bamboo Nature is quite a popular choice as well, and they offer an attractive saving if you choose to purchase their nappies in bulk.
-To mention a few more, there are Moltex nappies which are recommended for kids suffering from eczema.
+Other than Ecoriginals nappies, the brand Bamboo Nature is quite a popular choice as well, and they offer attractive savings if you choose to purchase their nappies in bulk.
+To mention a few more, there are Moltex nappies recommended for kids suffering from eczema.

-Another nappy choice what will leave a much lower eco-footprint is the Finish Muumi eco nappy brand and the Nordic Swan Eco Label back up their sustainable efforts.
+Another nappy choice that will leave a much lower eco-footprint is the Finish Muumi eco nappy brand, and the Nordic Swan Eco Label back up their sustainable efforts.
 Muumi also has a Finish certification for asthma and allergies.

-We learned about the challenges to make compostable nappies and the high requirements for nappy brands to become certified compostable.
-No brand seems able to meet these standards and make nappies without the use of any plastic.
+We learned about the challenges of making compostable nappies and the high requirements for nappy brands to become certified compostable.
+Unfortunately, no brand seems to meet these standards and make nappies without using any plastic.

-So when we learned later compostable nappies do exist, we were quite surprised, to say the least.
-We learned about a nappy brand who have actually tackled the’ challenges and successfully designed a fully compostable nappy endorsed by compost Australia.
+So when we learned later compostable nappies exist, we were pretty surprised.
+We learned about a nappy brand that has tackled the challenges and successfully designed a fully compostable nappy endorsed by compost Australia.
 Quite an impressive result, right?
-You may wonder what this nappy brand did differently than the other eco brands right?.
+You may wonder what this nappy brand did differently than the other eco brands, right?.

 Why were they successful while all other eco brands never reached this goal?

-Underneath we included a little story of Eenee you may be interested to watch.
+Underneath, we included a little story of Eenee you may be interested in watching.

-Why was Eenee successful to launch a fully compostable nappy?
+Why was Eenee successful in launching a fully compostable nappy?

 So why was Eenee able to launch this fully compostable nappy while all other eco nappy brands never reached these sustainable goals?

-Well, to successfully win the challenge and fully eliminate plastic and chemicals in disposable nappies.
-Clearly, Eenee has been thinking outside the box.
+To win the challenge successfully and eliminate plastic and chemicals in disposable nappies.
+Eenee has been thinking outside the box.
 They have created a disposable nappy without any plastic or stretch to meet the requirements to launch a fully compostable nappy.

 How did they do that?

-As you can imagine, a nappy will not function without tags to keep the disposable nappy in place, and sure enough, plastic is required in these required tags.
-So we need a nappy without tags, right?
+As you can imagine, a nappy will not function without tags to keep the disposable nappy in place, and sure enough, plastic is required in these tags.
+So we need a nappy without tags.

-Eenee has very cleverly designed a nappy with 2 compartments.
-The element where unnatural materials are required is separate from the rest of the nappy so that the disposable nappy actually is fully natural and compostable.
+Eenee has very cleverly designed a nappy with two compartments.
+The element where synthetic materials are required is separate from the rest of the nappy so that the disposable nappy is entirely natural and compostable.

 You can choose between a reusable pull-up cover or a cotton belt to ensure the compostable nappy will stay in place.
 Pretty clever right?
 The convenience of disposable nappies while allowing parents to leave a smaller eco-footprint.

-Ennee made the choice to not wait for the compost industry to be ready and launched there innovative fully compostable nappies and work hard every day to get approved by commercial composters in Australia.
+Eenee chose not to wait for the compost industry to be ready and launched their innovative, fully compostable nappies and worked hard every day to get approved by commercial composters in Australia.

 Eenee results thus far with commercials facilities?

-Unfortunately, the Brisbane Council does not provide FOGO services but you can use an organic waste collection service in Brisbane to use for disposal of Eenee nappies.
+Unfortunately, the Brisbane Council does not provide FOGO services, but you can use an organic waste collection service in Brisbane to dispose of Eenee nappies.
 However, this is a paid service.

 What about composting the nappies at home?

-Eenee previously had compostable nappy called Weennees which were suitable to compost at home if you wished to do so, Wel the wet nappies than, for the soiled nappies you could flush them in the toilet.
+Eenee previously had compostable nappy called Weennees which were suitable to compost at home if you wished to do so; Wel the wet nappies, for the soiled nappies, you could flush them in the toilet.
 However, we learned that Eenee doesn’t stock Weenees any longer.

-However the mot composters in Australia are not ready yet to process Eenee their innovative products, Eenee works hard to get things moving and hopefully things will change in the future.
-Still using compostable nappies are a great sustaianble choice and even though they might end up in landfill they will still break down much quicker than nappies containing plastic.
+However, most composters in Australia are not ready to process Eenee their innovative products yet.
+Eenee works hard to get things moving, and hopefully, things will change in the future.
+Still, compostable nappies are a great sustainable choice, and even though they might end up in landfills, they will still break down much quicker than nappies containing plastic.